BAIRLab/DICOManager/README.md

 #### MRI: mri
 Creates an MRI volume and returns a numpy array of float32 values.

-### deconstruction.py (currently called beaunet_predict_dicom.py)
+### deconstruction.py
 Deconstruct boolean mask numpy arrays into DICOM compliant RTSTRUCT files with reference to a series of registered CT DICOM files.
+Can generate both MIM and Pinnacle style contours, as specified.
+Default is MIM compliant.

 #### to_rt
 Appends a boolean numpy array to a provided rtstruct DICOM file with the